Dopplerian/whatever/Readme.md

 Finnaly the OnTimerEnd that logs the end of the game and uses the NPCController to stop generating more NPCs

+*BulletSpawner.cs*

+This is a simple script that ensures the gun object is always aligned with the camera and that has a `Shoot` method that is called when the button in the middle of the screen is pressed.

+*UIManager.cs*

+A simple script that hides the greeting prompt and unhides the shoot button after you press the "Continue" button.

 Play Instructions